AdamBien/aws-lambda-cdk-plain/README.md

-# Simplest Possible AWS Lambda Function with Cloud Development Kit (CDK) Boilerplate
+# Simplest Possible, BCE structured, AWS Lambda Function with Cloud Development Kit (CDK) Boilerplate

 A lean starting point for building, testing and deploying AWS Lambdas with Java.
 This project serves as a reference implementation for serverless [BCE (Boundary-Control-Entity)](https://bce.design) architecture.